eugene-babichenko/eugene-babichenko.github.io/toolbox.md

   best for me (especially when resolving merge conflicts).
 It may look dated but definitely deserves some attention.

+## Online services

+* [CiteThisForMe](https://www.citethisforme.com/).
+A resource for creating
+  bibliographies in a format required by a particular journal or a conference.

 ## zsh

 * [zsh](https://www.zsh.org) itself.
 The most convenient shell for me so far.